Azure/aad-pod-identity/website/content/en/docs/Configure/aad_pod_identity_on_kubenet.md

 ## How to run AAD Pod Identity on clusters with Kubenet

+{{% alert title="Warning" color="warning" %}}
+Running aad-pod-identity in a cluster with Kubenet is not a recommended configuration because of the security implication.
+Please follow the mitigation steps and configure policies before enabling aad-pod-identity in a cluster with Kubenet.
+{{% /alert %}}

 Set the `--allow-network-plugin-kubenet=true` arg in the NMI container (or `--set nmi.allowNetworkPluginKubenet=true` if deploying with Helm) to continue running on clusters with Kubenet.

 To mitigate the vulnerability at the cluster level, you can use [OpenPolicyAgent](https://www.openpolicyagent.org/) admission controller together with [Gatekeeper](https://github.com/open-policy-agent/gatekeeper) validating webhook.